 From Good to Excellent in DDD: Understanding Bounded Contexts in Domain-Driven Design - 8/10

-An In-Depth Analysis of Essential DDD Concepts to Create Clear and Robust Architectures
+A Deep Analysis of Essential DDD Concepts to Create Clear and Robust Architectures

 Source: Bounded Context - Martin Fowler

-Why is Bounded Context important in DDD?
+Why is the Bounded Context important in DDD?

 InstaKran: Finding candidates for Bounded Contexts